llpeterson/e2e/rpc.md

 content-type = application/grpc+proto
 ```

-indicates that the message body (as demarked by the `DATA` line) is
+indicates that the message body (as demarcated by the `DATA` line) is
 meaningful only to the application program (i.e., the server method)
 that this client is requesting service from.
 More specifically,
 the `+proto` string specifies that the recipient will be able to
 interpret the bits in the message according to a *Protocol Buffer*
 (abbreviated `proto`) interface specification.
 Protocol Buffers are
-gRPC's way of specifiying how the parameters being passed to
+gRPC's way of specifying how the parameters being passed to
 the server are encoded into a message, which is in turn used to
 generate the stubs that sit between the underlying RPC mechanism and
 the actual functions being called (see [Figure 2](#rpc-stub)).
 This is